 - Adult children of alcoholics judge themselves harshly.
 Alcoholic parents are known to be spontaneous and emotional.
 Because of this, they might be overly critical of their children and point out flaws they may not have, or punish them for things they didn’t do.
 This creates a standard of insecurity and doubt that can follow the child into adulthood, resulting in merciless self-judgment.

 - ACoAs have difficulty having fun.
-During childhood, they are often in fear of their alcoholic parent having an outburst.
+During childhood, they are often in fear of their alcoholic parents having an outburst.
 This can make it hard to relax and enjoy themselves.

 - Adult children of alcoholic parents take themselves very seriously.
 Life at home is often very serious for these children.
 Alcoholic parents may be demanding and expect the child to listen to their every word, lest they face punishment.